flowndays/FlickrSearch/README.md

 * status of UI components in MainActivity
 * data fetched from network

-The first part is retained by saving to Bundle in onSaveInstanceState(), and retrived in onCreate().
-The second part is automatically kept by the reatained Fragment.
+The first part is retained by saving to Bundle in onSaveInstanceState(), and retrieved in onCreate().
+The second part is automatically kept by the retained Fragment.

 ### Reference
 Open source projects used: